 Asst.
 Coach Mark Rhea SoCon Football Teleconference - Nov.
 8

 Mark Rhea came to Western Carolina in mid-March, 2010 as the defensive line coach and was promoted to the program's recruiting coordinator during the spring of 2011.
-Under head coach Mark Speir, Rhea continues to hold the top recruiting position while coaching the defensive ends.
+Under head coach Mark Speir, Rhea continues to hold the top recruiting position.

 Rhea, who played and coached at the University of Toledo, joined the Catamount coaching staff from Division II-member, Tiffin University.